itorly/react-study/Learn-React/Escape Haches/src/4.You Might Not Need an Effect/4.1.How to remove unnecessary Effects/4.1.8.Initializing the application/Initializing the application.md

 ### How It Works

 Code at the top level runs once when the component is imported, even if it's never rendered.

+## Best Practices

+### ✅ Do
+- Keep app-wide initialization logic in root component modules like `App.js`
+- Place initialization in your application's entry point
+- Use the browser check `typeof window !== 'undefined'` for client-side code